browserify/brfs/readme.markdown

 # brfs

-browserify fs.readFileSync() static asset bundler
+browserify fs.readFileSync() static asset inliner

 This module is a plugin for [browserify](http://browserify.org) to parse the AST for `fs.readFileSync()` calls so that you can inline file contents into your